axelarnetwork/axelar-contract-deployments/evm/README.md

 ```

 **Available Operations:**
-- **Initialization**: Calls the `initialize()` function on the AxelarTransceiver contract.
+- **Initialization**: Calls the `initialize()` function on the MonadAxelarTransceiver contract.
 The script handles cases where the contract is already initialized gracefully.
 - **Pauser Transfer**: Transfers the pauser capability to a specified address using `transferPauserCapability()`.
 Requires appropriate permissions.

 ## Hyperliquid